Doctoral Research Abstract

 Tourism education is often conceptualised within a vocational/applied framework, with the aims of the curriculum focussing predominately on developing ‘work-ready’ leaders (Dredge, 2016).
 Alternatively, and perhaps more aligned with the traditional purpose of a university education, there are those who suggest that a tourism curriculum which balances vocational and liberal knowledge (Tribe, 2002) is better suited to nurturing the sort of transformed human being required to lead tourism in a supercomplex world (Barnett, 2000; Tribe, 2002; Airey, 2015).
 In this conceptualisation future tourism leaders are understood in terms of their ability to perform jobs technically well and, at the same time, understand the broader responsibilities for people and places that come with leading tourism (e.g. Tribe, 2002).
 My own experiences of postgraduate tourism education demonstrate that such transformative aims are indeed achievable at the cognitive level, but a further question remains: What, in terms of understanding transformation at the effect level, do graduates actually do with what they learned and, moreover, do their actions provide evidence to support curriculum aims?

-Using a case study approach this research will examine the University of Otago’s Master of Tourism (MTour) programme with the aim of better understanding how alumni and staff involved with the programme reflect on the role and influence of contemporary tourism education.
+Using a case study approach this research will examine a taught Masters course delivered at a New Zealand university with the aim of better understanding how alumni and staff involved with the programme reflect on the role and influence of contemporary tourism education.
 In doing so this research seeks to provide some much needed empirical insights into the conditions required for tourism education to successfully engender student transformation, particularly within a multi-disciplinary field, and the flow on affects of this to the tourism world(s) (Airey et al., 2015).
 Furthermore, within the current neoliberal Higher Education environment where tourism education programmes are judged according to narrow and quantitative metrics (Airey et al., 2015), this research will investigate whether or not the impact and influence of tourism scholarship, as evidenced in the qualitative stories of graduate engagement within and through sustainable tourism, could offer an alternative yet arguably more valuable tool for evaluation.

 Master of Tourism, University of Otago, New Zealand (2016)